Making Earth Observation Work for UK Biodiversity Conservation – Phase 2 2014

-• developing and testing EO techniques for mapping Annex I and priority habitats;
+- developing and testing Earth Observation techniques for mapping Annex I and priority habitats;

-• developing EO measures that inform on habitat condition.
+- developing Earth Observation measures that inform on habitat condition.

 Resource type Publication

 Medcalf, K.A., Parker, J.A., Turton, N. & Bell, G. 2014.
 Making Earth Observation Work for UK Biodiversity – Phase 2.
 JNCC Report No. 495, Phase 2, JNCC, Peterborough, ISSN 0963-8091.